Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: The effects of baryons on dark matter

-To further quantify the level of contraction of the IllustrisTNG ETG dark matter halos, we compare the correlation of the mass weighted slope $\gamma_{\mathrm{mw}}^{\prime}$ and the central dark matter fraction $f_{\mathrm{DM}}$ with the semi-empirical models presented in \citet{2017ApJ...840...34S}.
-Utilizing a `S$\mathrm{\acute{e}}$rsic-NFW' model and comparing their predictions with observational data~\citep{2013ApJ...765...25N,2015ApJ...800...94S}, they have ruled out at $\gtrsim 2-3\,\sigma$ deviations from a S$\mathrm{\acute{e}}$rsic stellar profile and an uncontracted NFW dark matter profile.
+Utilizing a `S$\mathrm{\acute{e}}$rsic-NFW' model and comparing their predictions with observational data~\citep{2013ApJ...765...25N,2015ApJ...800...94S}, \citet{2017ApJ...840...34S} have ruled out at $\gtrsim 2-3\,\sigma$ deviations from a S$\mathrm{\acute{e}}$rsic stellar profile and an uncontracted NFW dark matter profile.
 The $\gamma_{\mathrm{mw}}^{\prime}-f_{\mathrm{DM}}$ correlation predicted by their standard NFW model, contracted NFW model and expanded NFW model are shown along with our IllustrisTNG ETG sample and binned values of the $\gamma_{\mathrm{mw}}^{\prime}-f_{\mathrm{DM}}$ correlation from SPIDER and $\mathrm{ATLAS^{3D}}$~\citep{2014MNRAS.445..115T} in Fig.~\ref{fig:AC}.
-The slopes from the \citet{2017ApJ...840...34S} models and \citet{2014MNRAS.445..115T} are the mass-weighted density slopes~\citep{2014MNRAS.438.3594D} measured at the effective radius of each galaxy.
-The contraction and expansion levels of the semi-analytical models are less extreme than the adiabatic case~\citep{2017ApJ...840...34S}.
+The total density slope values from the \citet{2017ApJ...840...34S} models and \citet{2014MNRAS.445..115T} are the mass-weighted density slopes~\citep{2014MNRAS.438.3594D} measured at the effective radius of each galaxy.
+The contraction and expansion levels of the semi-empirical models are less extreme than the adiabatic case~\citep{2017ApJ...840...34S}.